jussihyva/core/core_containers/parray/README.md

 ```

 `Count` refers to the number of rawbers in the array. `Size` is the size of the
-allocated rawory associated with the array.
+allocated memory associated with the array.
 Neither should ever be manipulated
 by the user but they can be accessed and checked easily.

 The following macros are provided: